mikeyb214/higo/README.md

 # higo

 I'm am new to GO and Github.
-Testing it out using this small application.
+Testing it out by building a small wiki web application.